scheduling-cc/pyscheduling/docs/documentation/index.rst

-.. pyscheduling_cc documentation master file, created by sphinx-quickstart on Wed Sep  7 14:28:40 2022.
+.. pyscheduling documentation master file, created by sphinx-quickstart on Wed Sep  7 14:28:40 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to pyscheduling_cc's documentation!
+Welcome to pyscheduling's documentation!
 ===========================================

 .. toctree::